 In this reflection, it is difficult for me to trace back the story of how I found the book to a single origin point.
-Interested in feminist discourses on cities, I recall reading about the Gender and Space research project led by the authors Shilpa Phadke, Sameera Khan, and Shilpa Ranade first on the website of Partners for Urban Knowledge, Action, and Research (PUKAR) in early 2011.
+Interested in feminist discourse on cities, I recall reading about the Gender and Space project by Shilpa Phadke, Sameera Khan, and Shilpa Ranade first on the website of Partners for Urban Knowledge, Action, and Research (PUKAR) in early 2011.
 Whilst still in Michigan, I was building a reading list in preparation for my summer teaching fellowship at CEPT University in Ahmedabad that same year.
 Prior to receiving a book copy, I had marked a set of corresponding pieces by the authors, including “Bombay Girl, Interrupted” (with Khan 2011), “Why Loiter?
-Radical Possibilities for Gendered Dissent” (2009), and “The Way She Moves: Mapping the Everyday Production of Gender Space” (2007) as part of my bibliography.
+Radical Possibilities for Gendered Dissent” (Phadke 2009), and “The Way She Moves: Mapping the Everyday Production of Gender Space” (Ranade 2007) as part of my bibliography.
 Additionally, having had watched Paromita Vohra’s film Q2P (2006) at a previous campus event and already included it as course material, I found Why Loiter? as a core and complementary text for my summer teaching; a text that was pertinent to understanding the politics and production of feminist urban research in India more broadly.